supertetelman/udacity-sdc-master/lesson11-transfer-learning/README.md

 `bash  ../external-resources/CarND-Alexnet-Feature-Extraction/get_data.sh`
 `bash ../external-resources/CarND-Transfer-Learning-Lab/get_data.sh`

 After that you should be good to run any of the programs you copied.
+In each repo running the run_models.sh shell script will duplicate the activities done during the lab.

+`bash  ../external-resources/CarND-Alexnet-Feature-Extraction/run_models.sh`
+`bash ../external-resources/CarND-Transfer-Learning-Lab/run_models.sh`